 Moving to Class One will be a significant step in the life not only of your child but also for you, the parents.
 Your child might feel the excitement of taking this step into independence and freedom that might take all their courage.
-You, the parents might feel only separation from your little one –

 It will be the zero-mile-marker, the mile marker where our journey begins.
 It is going to be a journey through the lands of numbers and letters, accompanied by fairy tales, poems and many songs.

 The year starts with Form Drawing, the most important subject this year, for it provides a good foundation for the letter recognition that is central to reading.
 The drawings themselves could not be any simpler: all year we will work with only two elements of drawing – straight and curved lines.
 Form

 - Concentration – The forms we draw cannot be done well unless each child is focused and quiet.